After you run Eyes visual UI tests, you use the test results page to see the outcome of the test runs, and if necessary, to update the test baselines.

 Click on the button to save all the tests.
-If you don't want to update the baselines of all the tests (since this will immediately impact tests when they next run), then in test details view, select Save selected test to baseline in the sub-menu opened when you hover over this button.
+If you only want to update the selected baseline rather than the baselines of all the tests (since this will immediately impact tests when they next run), then in thetest details view, select Save selected test to baseline in the sub-menu opened when you hover over this button.

 The current batch toolbar contains buttons that allow you to select the current view:

-The other buttons in the toolbar view toolbar always contains the same buttons, but some of the operations are only enabled in some of the views, others behave slightly differently in each view.
-The buttons are described in the view documentation.
+The other buttons in the View selector toolbar always contain the same buttons, but some of the operations are only enabled in particular views, and others behave slightly differently in each view.

-This view provides you with a high level view of the results of the test runs, and the progress in processing these results, This view displays graphical summaries of key test attributes and states.
-For example, you can see the percentage of tests that have mismatches, the percentage of the steps that have been resolved, what browsers and operating systems the tests ran on and more.
+- This view provides you with a high-level view of the results of the test runs and the current progress in processing these results.
+This view displays graphical summaries of key test attributes and states.
+For example, you can see the percentage of tests that have mismatches, the percentage of the steps that have been resolved, the browsers and operating systems the tests ran on, and more.
+Batch details view

 In the test detail and step details views, you can see thumbnail images steps.
 In the test details view, these are initially hidden, and you can see all the steps of any test by clicking on the test.
 In the step details view, you can filter and group the steps by various criteria.

 You can open the test and step editors from any of the views that display a step thumbnail.
-Clicking on the thumbnail will open up the test editor.
-You can open the step editor using the step thumbnail menu.
-The main difference between the test editor and the step editor is that the test editor allows you to navigate through all the steps in a test, whereas the step editor allows you to step through all the steps in a batch, taking into account any filtering and grouping that you have applied to the test results page.
+Clicking on the thumbnail will open up the Step editor.
+You can open the Test editor using the step thumbnail menu.
+The main difference between the Test editor and the Step editor is that the Test editor allows you to navigate through all the steps in a test, whereas the step editor allows you to step through all the steps in a batch, taking into account any filtering and grouping that you have applied to the Test results page.

 The Step and Test editor tools provide you with the following capabilities: